apache/opennlp/dev/README-hunspell-dictionaries.md

 CharSequence stem = stemmer.stem("workers");
 ```

-What `stem` evaluates to is decided by the dictionary you loaded, and this project ships no dictionary data, so no result is claimed here for `en_US`.
-The same load-and-stem flow is pinned by `HunspellManualExampleTest` (miniature in-memory dictionary, asserted stems for `workers` and `worker`) and by `HunspellStemmerFactoryTest#testEndToEndUsageFromFiles` (the same pair written to disk).
-The developer manual chapter `stemmer.xml` cites `HunspellManualExampleTest`.
+The result depends on the loaded dictionary.
+The in-tree manual example uses a
+small dictionary and checks that `workers` stems to `worker`.

-The dictionary is immutable and safe to share between threads; the factory hands out a fresh stemmer per call, so each thread takes its own from `newStemmer()`.
-A dictionary that declares a non-UTF-8 encoding through the `SET` directive in its `.aff` file is decoded accordingly; nothing needs converting beforehand.
+The dictionary is immutable and safe to share between threads.
+The factory creates a
+new stemmer for each call, so each thread can use its own instance.
+A dictionary that
+declares a non-UTF-8 encoding through the `SET` directive in its `.aff` file is decoded
+accordingly; no conversion is required.

 ## Testing against real dictionaries